jonathandennis/blog-app/README.md

 <blog-list app>

-  Use this app to list your favorite blogs/webpages.
+  Use this app to list your favorite blogs/webpages.</ br>
   Entries are listed by number of likes.
   Each entry is assigned to the user that added it, and visible to all.
 An entry can only be deleted by the user who added it.
   Click on any entry on the list to review it on its own page.
 This page contains the user, title, author, and url information.
 Functionality for liking the entry, along with         leaving a comment is available here too.